Harinie Jeevitha

 Harinie Jeevitha (Tamil: ஹரிணி ஜீவிதா) is an Indian classical dancer and choreographer.
 A senior disciple of Sheela Unnikrishnan of Sridevi Nrithyalaya, she started training at the age of six in the Melattur style of Bharatanatyam and, within three months, performed a small role in the production Balaramayanam.

-Harinie Jeevitha (Tamil: ஹரிணி ஜீவிதா) is an Indian classical dancer and choreographer.
-A senior disciple of Sheela Unnikrishnan of Sridevi Nrithyalaya, she started training at the age of six in the Melattur style of Bharatanatyam and, within three months, performed a small role in the production Balaramayanam.

 From a very young age, Harinie became a well-known name in dance circles and is "recognized for the depth of research, understanding, and internalization" she brings to her performances.
 According to The Hans India, Harinie brought "conversational vibrancy" to her work through her "skillful blending of nritta, natya, and abhinaya".